 It is common to hear people speak of God, usually in grand terms such as “God is the all-knowing yet unknowable punisher of the wicked and benign provider to the deserving.”
 The usual proof of this god is “Look around.
 How else could all of this be possible?”

 Spiritualists speak of God as a ubiquitous presence and the source of Natural Law.
-While the Spiritualist organizations reject the father god characterization, individually, Spiritualists tend to stay with the old ways, characterizing God as a benefactor and giver of laws.
-The foundation proof of this god is Natural Law.
+The National Spiritualist Society of Churches (NSAC), of which I am a part, rejects the father god characterization.
+But, individually, Spiritualists tend to stay with the old ways, characterizing God as a benefactor and giver of laws.

 For many people, the need to look to a higher source is stronger than the desire to maintain a rational world perspective.
 A person may not believe in God but still look to a divine influence to make sense of life.
 We are good at compartmentalizing our need for divinity from our need for rationality.

 If God is a father god living in some distant part of reality like the mythological gods of Mount Olympus, then perhaps God will remain unknowable.
 However, an important assumption in many ancient wisdom schools* is that reality is knowable.
 As a logical exercise, that means God is knowable, as well.
 So, let’s talk about what we know, beginning with three assumptions:

 - God is the source of reality: The Source life field is the reality field.

 - God is expressed as order in reality: Organizing Principles.

 - Each instance of life is an aspect of God: Differentiation, Creative Process,(13) Life Field.
 (1)